Professor. Researcher. Writer. Speaker.

 As an extension of her faith and leadership framework, Dr. Crenshaw frequently speaks on human trafficking prevention at academic conferences and workshops.
 She has spoken at The Texas Governor's Human Trafficking Task Force, Shared Hope International, Point Loma Nazarene University, The University of Nebraska, The University of Texas, Texas Education Agency Region 11,12, 13 and several other educational venues and organizations.

 Dr. Crenshaw has served several organizations and boards.
 She has worked with anti-human trafficking organizations such as The A21 Campaign, UnBound Now, The Heart of Texas Human Trafficking Coalition, The Texas Governor's Human Trafficking Task Force, and Operation Mobilization’s Freedom Climb.
 Dr. Crenshaw served as Prevention Chair of the Heart of Texas Human Trafficking Coalition for 3 years (2015-2018).
 Propel Women’s Brain Trust during its launch year (2015-2016) as well as Baylor's Leadership Lecture Series Board (2015-2017).

-Dr. Crenshaw has also been invited to speak at ministry and church conferences.
-She shares on the topics of vocational leadership, cultural engagement, and faith and justice integration.
+Outside of the academy, Dr. Crenshaw has also been invited to speak at ministry and church conferences.
+In these spaces, she shares on the topics of vocational leadership, cultural engagement, and faith and justice integration.
 Some of the events at which she has spoken include Propel Women, Christian Leadership Alliance, Operation Mobilization, The Association for Women in Ministry, The Justice Conference, The Thread, and the W Leadership Conference.